High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods

 \cite{zhaoLong:2016} proposed the MICE with Bayesian Lasso imputation algorithm (BLasso), an MI procedure that uses the Bayesian lasso as its elementary imputation method: MICE with Bayesian lasso (BLasso).
 A Bayesian lasso model is a regular Bayesian multiple regression model with informative priors on the slope coefficients that allow interpreting the mode of the slopes' posterior distribution as lasso estimates \citep{parkCasella:2008, hans:2009}.
 Following \cite{zhaoLong:2016}, we used the Bayesian lasso specification given by \cite{hans:2010}.
 Given data with a sample size, $n$, a dependent variable, $\bm{y}$, and a set of predictors, $\bm{X}$, the Bayesian lasso model has the following form.

 Equation \eqref{eqn:dens} represents the density function of a multivariate normal random variable with mean $\bm{X\beta}$ and covariance matrix $\sigma^2\bm{I}_n$ evaluated at $\bm{y}$.
 Equation \eqref{eqn:bprior} is the mixture prior distribution for the regression coefficients $\beta_j$ proposed by \cite{hans:2010}.
-This formulation differs from the classical Bayesian lasso prior proposed by \cite{parkCasella:2008} because of the presence of the sparsity parameter, $\rho$ (\citealp[655--656]{leySteel:2009};~\citealp[2592]{scottBerger:2010}), and the point mass at zero, $\delta_0 (\beta_j)$.
+This formulation differs from the classical Bayesian lasso prior proposed by \cite{parkCasella:2008} because of the presence of the sparsity parameter, $\rho$ (\citealp[pp. 655--656]{leySteel:2009};~\citealp[pp. 2592]{scottBerger:2010}), and the point mass at zero, $\delta_0 (\beta_j)$.
 Finally, equations \eqref{eqn:sigprior} to \eqref{eqn:rhoprior} represent hyper priors for the residual variance, $\sigma^2$, the penalty parameter, $\tau$, and the sparsity parameter, $\rho$.
 Our implementation of BLasso imputation replaced equation \eqref{eq:pd} with the BLasso model defined by equations \eqref{eqn:dens} to \eqref{eqn:rhoprior} with $\bm{y} = \bm{z}_{j,obs}$ and $\bm{X} = \bm{Z}_{-j,obs}$.

-The R code used to perform the BLasso imputation was based on the R Package \emph{blasso} \citep{blasso} and can be found on the main author's GitHub page.
+The R code used to perform the BLasso imputation was based on the R Package \emph{blasso} \citep{blasso} and can be found in the code repository for this article \citep{costantini:2023d}.
 For a detailed description of the Bayesian lasso MI algorithm in a univariate missing data context see \cite{zhaoLong:2016}.